apache/trafficserver/doc/admin-guide/monitoring/statistics/core/http-connection.en.rst

    Represents the total number of closed HTTP/2 connections for not reaching the minimum average window increment limit which is configured by :ts:cv:`proxy.config.http2.min_avg_window_update`.

+.. ts:stat:: global proxy.process.http2.max_concurrent_streams_exceeded_in integer
+   :type: counter

+   Represents the number of times an inbound HTTP/2 stream was not created for reaching the maximum number of concurrent streams per inbound connection configured by :ts:cv:`proxy.config.http2.max_concurrent_streams_in`.

+.. ts:stat:: global proxy.process.http2.max_concurrent_streams_exceeded_out integer
+   :type: counter

+   Represents the number of times an outbound HTTP/2 stream was not created for reaching the maximum number of concurrent streams per outbound connection the client can initiate as specified by the server.